SasView/sasview/src/sans/models/media/model_functions.rst

 REFERENCE

-A. Guinier and G. Fournet, *Small-Angle Scattering of X-Rays*, John Wiley and Sons, New York, (1955)
+A Guinier and G. Fournet, *Small-Angle Scattering of X-Rays*, John Wiley and Sons, New York, (1955)

 *2.1.1.2.
 Validation of the SphereModel*